 “Voices isn’t just illuminating and thought-provoking and clever; it is exciting.” —Roddy Doyle, author of The Commitments

-The history of postwar popular music is often told in terms of its sociology, influence, or style.
+The history of postwar popular music is often told sociologically or in terms of musicological influence and innovation in style.
 Voices offers a different, intimate perspective.
 In ten discrete but cohering essays, Coleman tackles the arc of that history as an emotional experience with real psychological consequences.
 He writes about the voices that have affected the ways he feels about and understands the world—from Aretha Franklin to Amy Winehouse, Marvin Gaye to David Bowie.
 Ultimately, Voices is the story of what it is to listen and be moved—what it is to feel emotion.